svsumit98/FAQ-Bharat-BD/README.md

 Deletes an FAQ by ID.

-- Clears the Redis cache after deletion.
+- Clear the Redis cache after deletion.